New Roles at SEMO!

 Body

-The opening theme "Black Mass" initially seems more bouncy than intended, but quickly builds up into something more dramatic.
-The second half of the theme sets the mood nicely with a mellow but melancholy melody against creepy arpeggios.
-"Something Loopy" suffices as a name entry theme, but is exposed as a barren motif on stand-alone listening.
-A soundtrack often carried by past classics, "Vampire Killer" opens the first stage with a straightforward arrangement emphasising the bouncy melodies of the original in conjunction with a prominent bass line and some novel twists in the development.
-Groovy bass line and quirky track title aside, "Wiched Child" is still as peppy as ever.
-An even more welcome appearance is "Bloody Tears" in one of its most rhythmically and melodically compelling arrangements.
+Starting with the original music for the X68000's Akumajo Dracula, the opening theme "Black Mass" quickly builds up into something a dramatic overture.
+The second half of the theme sets the mood with a mellow but melancholy melody against creepy arpeggios.
+"Something Loopy" suffices as a name entry theme, but is a rather barren motif for stand-alone listening.
+"Vampire Killer" opens the first stage with a straightforward arrangement emphasising the bouncy melodies of the original.
+A soundtrack often carried by past classics, "Wicked Child" is still as peppy as ever, while "Bloody Tears" once again captures the soul of the franchise.

 Moving on to the remaining original contributions, the stunning "Thrashard in the Cave" combines gothic melodies with hard rock riffs and solos.
-Fitting for Simon's second trial, there is a wonderful sense that the music is always pushing ahead and going somewhere.
+Fitting for Simon's second trial, the music is filled with drive and determination.
 "Moon Fight" achieves a similar atmospheric quality with its mixture of jazz and electronic infusions, while "The Tower of Gears" disorients in a level of malfunctioning machinery by repeating rhythmically irregular phrases.
-"The Tower of Dolls" provides an expressive interlude carried by a beautifully shaped melody tinged with gothic influences before the moody "Etude for the Killer" impresses with its Baroque instrumentation and counterpoint.
-Overall, a fine set of stage themes.
+"The Tower of Dolls" provides an expressive interlude, carried by a beautifully shaped melody tinged with gothic influences, before the moody "Etude for the Killer" impresses with its Baroque instrumentation and counterpoint.

-Love it or hate it, "Simon's Theme" just had to be included as well.
-This arrangement is a little more elaborate and experimental than most given it is used as the final stage theme.
+Love it or hate it, "Theme for Simon" just had to be included as well.
+This arrangement is a little more elaborate and experimental than most, given it is used as the final stage theme.
 The boss theme "Creatures in the Depth" is humble in timbre because of synth limitations, but nevertheless creates just the right dynamism with its crisp, brisk phrases.
 Following an elaborate introduction, the final boss theme "You Goddamned Bathead" offers a surprising and compelling fusion of techno beats with gothic melodies.
 The ending theme "Mother Earth" is a dazzling blend of quasi-orchestration, gliding electronic frills, and over the top timpani rolls.
-It is one further example of how Shin Chan managed to offer so much colour and dynamism into a score despite the humble resources available.
+Once again, the team make the most of technological limitations here.

 Keen to diversify the styles of Castlevania Chronicles, Fujimori transforms the brash "Thrashard in the Cave" into an extraordinary downbeat mix.
 The rapid drum samples and increasingly elaborate synth solos are simply gorgeous here.
 The arranger further emphasises his versatility by transforming "Moon Fight" into a glissading electric guitar solo with salsa and funk accompaniment.
-The less accessible remix of "Wiched Child" juxtaposes a bizarre electronic bass line with late-emerging upbeat melodies taken from the original.
-"Bloody Tears" is a pretty straightforward arrangement, on the other hand, loudly proclaiming the melody and providing lots of cheesy rock moments.
+"Wicked Child" is less accessible with its juxtaposition of a bizarre electronic bass line with the original melodies, whereas "Bloody Tears" receives a pretty straightforward arrangement with lots of cheesy rock moments.
 "The Tower of Gears" didn't need many changes from the original either, but the revamped synth and additional distortions make it even more hypnotic than before.

 Moving towards the climax, "The Tower of Dolls" is massively enhanced by an invigorating blend of gothic, orchestration, and electronic influences.
-In another novel twist, "Etude for the Killer" blends features of the original with the sweeping ballroom dance approach of Symphony of the Night's "Golden Dance".
-"Simon's Theme" receives perhaps its best remix to date, asserting the character's nobility and courage while also pulling together the diverse stylistic strings of the score.
-The remix of the boss theme invigorates the gothic phrases of the original with bombastic instrumentation and wild beats.
+In another novel twist, "Etude for the Killer" blends features of the original with the sweeping ballroom dance approach of Symphony of the Night.
+"Theme for Simon" also receives one of its best remix to date, asserting the character's nobility and courage while also pulling together the diverse stylistic strings of the score.
 Perfect source material for an electronica musician, "You Goddamned Bathead" gains the vibrant trance arrangement the original merely aspired to.
-Moving to the conclusion, the bombastic orchestration of "Mother Earth" loses the dazzling feeling of the original somewhat, but is nevertheless spectacular.
-The "Ending Movie" is more of an assembly of sound effects rather than new music.
+The bombastic orchestration of "Mother Earth" loses the dazzling feeling of the original somewhat, but is nevertheless spectacular, while the "Ending Movie" is more of an assembly of sound effects rather than new music.

-On the second disc, there are completions interpretations of the original score for Akumajo Dracula X68000 by the Roland CM-64 and the Roland SC-55 synthesizers.
+On the second disc, there are complete interpretations of the original score for Akumajo Dracula X68000 on the Roland CM-64 and the Roland SC-55 synthesizers.
 Both of these versions provide a richer interpretation of the original score thanks to cleaner samples and thicker timbres.
-There are also occasionally novel features due to the balances and choices of instrumentation to create the MIDIs.
+There are also occasionally novel features due to changes in balance and choices of instrumentation to create the MIDIs.
 While both versions have their merits, they are certainly not worthy of having an entire disc dedicated to them.
 Past Castlevania scores have satisfied without such treatment and these didn't already have a complete rearranged score to show what could be done with the music.
 In short, these versions are perfectly listenable, but ultimately redundant.

-Rounding off the CD are two bonus arrangements by Sota Fujimori.
+The album is rounded off with two bonus arrangements by Sota Fujimori.
 "Bloody Tears RMX" is a blistering trance remake of the original theme.
 While the mixing is excellent and there is plenty to love about the development section, the melody itself isn't as catchy here and seems somewhat out-of-place.
 This remix was likely rejected from the remake in favour of a more conservative arrangement, but it's good that it still made it into the album.
 "Dracula ~Medley~" begins and ends with an edit of the "Vampire Killer" arrangement and also incorporates Castlevania's "Heart of Fire" and "Out of Time".
 Incorporating five of the themes from the original in total, it's another very nice tribute.
+These two remixes certainly add some value to the otherwise pointless second disc.

 Summary